SMamashin/AFKTools/README.md

 <image src="/AFKTools banner.png" alt="AFKTools banner">

 # AFKTools
-AFKTools is .lua script for 3.5k+ lines designed for pumping accounts in San Andreas Multiplayer
+AFKTools is .lua script for 4.5k+ lines designed for pumping accounts in San Andreas Multiplayer

----
-## Development: Mamashin & Bakhusse.
+# About
 A project with source and understandable code.

-vk-api, libs for moonloader
+Different libs for MoonLoader, by type of effil, requests, faIcons and others

+The script was written by the famous developer of "Neverlane" in 2020.

+Supported since 2022 - Mamashin/SMamashin & Bakhusse.

+The script is an assistant for pumping an account in SA:MP, on the Arizona Role Play project

 ## Installation